maruffahmed/expense-tracker/README.md

 yarn start
 ```

-An server will be run at <http://localhost:3000>
+An backend will be run at <http://localhost:3000>
-An server swagger docs will be run at <http://localhost:3000/v1/docs>
+An backend swagger docs will be run at <http://localhost:3000/v1/docs>
-And frontend server will be run at <http://localhost:5173>
+And frontend will be run at <http://localhost:5173>

 #### Test user credential